JacksonWhite4725/image_file_changer/README.md

 ## 🙏 Acknowledgments

+- Built with GTK3 for the graphical interface
-- Built with support from various open-source image processing libraries
+- Powered by various open-source image processing libraries
 - Special thanks to the open-source community

 ---